jpwerka/web-backend-api/web-backend-api/README.md

   }
 ```

-Then, import the WebBackendApiModule into your root AppModule
+Import the WebBackendApiModule into your root AppModule

 ```typescript
 import { WebBackendApiModule } from 'web-backend-api';
 ```

-Then, add WebBackendApiModule.forRoot() to your AppModule's import array
+Add WebBackendApiModule.forRoot() to your AppModule's import array

 ```typescript
 @NgModule({